theivanyeung/theivanyeung/README.md

  - DreamMate (social media platform for college students to find a co-founder and build their teams)
  - Prodicity (live-streaming platform)
- - Quack (customer service chatbot built on transformers NN with semi-reinforced learning)
+ - TARS (an AI bot that you can interact with through voice)

 ---